BangJue/BangJue/README.md

 <td width="50%" valign="top">

 ### 📱 BarongTV — Android Streaming App
-> *"The Netflix I built from scratch because why not."*
+> *"Somew kind of Netflix that me and my team built from scratch because why not."*

 A fully functional Android streaming application — think Netflix or Prime Video but built by a 19-year-old from Palembang.
 Users can browse, stream, and discover films through a clean mobile UI.